Takashiidobe/notes/src/system-design/systemsexpert/network-protocols.md

   - IP does not guarantee that the server receives packets
   - or that packets are received in order.

-## TCP - Transmission Control Protol
+## TCP - Transmission Control Protocol

 - Built on top of IP
 - Packets are guaranteed to be in order, and all sent, or an error is